talyaacovi/lola/README.md

 ![City page map](/static/img/README/city2.png)

-Any list on the site can be shared via email using the SendGrid API -- this is especially helpful for anyone who has a 'recommendations' email in their inbox that they have to find and forward whenever someone is visiting and asks for tips!
+Any list on the site can be shared via email using the SendGrid API -- this is especially helpful for anyone who has an old, unmaintained email in their inbox that they have to find and forward whenever someone is visiting and asks for recommendations!

 ![Email list](/static/img/README/email.png)